-“The collapse of Wow Air has had quite a profound impact on us as a company and on our customers,” said Lea Korinth, director of experiences at Jubel, a personalized trip planning company that also offers “surprise trips”—trips in which Jubel puts together mystery itineraries for its customers and reveals the destinations at the time of departure.
+“The collapse of Wow Air has had quite a profound impact on us as a company and on our customers,” said Lea Korinth, director of experiences at Jubel, a personalized trip planning company.

-“We’ve sold many journeys to Iceland in the last year, most of them surprises as Iceland simply never disappoints.
-After Wow Air’s collapse, we had to come back to clients who had already booked with us and ask for a severe increase in the client’s budget due to having to book new flights.
-These flights are almost twice as expensive now compared to when Wow Air still operated,” added Korinth.
+“We’ve sold many journeys to Iceland in the last year,” added Korinth.
+But, she said that after Wow Air’s collapse, “We had to come back to clients who had already booked with us and ask for a severe increase in the client’s budget due to having to book new flights.
+These flights are almost twice as expensive now compared to when Wow Air still operated.”

-According to Barbara Banks, director of marketing and new trip development for Wilderness Travel, Iceland had actually been falling out of favor with travelers since well before the Wow Air collapse.
+But Iceland had actually been falling out of favor with travelers since well before the Wow Air collapse, according to Barbara Banks, director of marketing and new trip development for Wilderness Travel.

-While Iceland bookings have been falling, Banks said that Wildnerness Travel’s Expedition to Greenland itinerary sold out this year.
+Banks said although Wilderness Travel’s Iceland bookings have been falling, the company’s Expedition to Greenland itinerary sold out this year.
 Interest in Greenland is definitely strong, said Banks, adding, “It offers a phenomenal travel experience.”

-For other tour operators, Greenland has already been on the rise for some time, a trend they said got a bump earlier this month when President Donald Trump thrust the world’s largest island into the limelight when he expressed interest in buying it.
+Other tour operators said that Greenland has already been on the rise for some time, a trend they said got a bump this past summer after President Donald Trump thrust the world’s largest island into the limelight when he expressed interest in buying it.

 Intrepid Travel reported a 237 percent spike in web traffic to its Greenland itinerary web pages during the weekend following Trump’s remarks.